intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 3: Basic SQL

+Before running the example, make sure that the paths of resource in `/ppml/trusted-big-data-ml/work/spark-2.4.3/examples/src/main/python/sql/basic.py` are the same as the paths of `people.json`  and `people.txt`.

 Run the example with SGX and standalone mode with the following command in the terminal.

 ```bash